Part Two: The Traditions

 Oryoki: the formal meal

 In Zen monasteries, the meal becomes its own form of meditation.
-Oryoki, "just enough," is the ceremonial eating practice that transforms every gesture into awareness.
+Oryoki, "just enough," is the ceremonial eating practice that transforms every gesture into interoceptive awareness.

 Floor Teacher Connection

 Oryoki embodies the Floor Teacher.
 The form is unyielding.
-You cannot improvise your way through it.
+You cannot improvise the way through it.
 The structure holds you.
 Within that structure, freedom emerges, not freedom from constraint, but freedom within constraint.
 The practitioner discovers that when the outer form is fixed, the inner attention can settle.

 Shojin ryori: the devotion cuisine